 We critically analyse recent common law court judgments in collision cases and highlight the issues which arise from these judgments and which we consider to be of particular importance.

-Our latest case commentary is on the judgment of the United States Court of Appeals for the Second Circuit of New York ("USCA") in the ALNIC MC/USS JOHN S McCAIN collision.
+Our latest case commentary is on the judgment of the English Court in the X-PRESS MAHANADA / BURGAN collision.

 To date we have published commentaries on the following collision cases: